anjaneykumar7/simple_painter_v2/README.md

 ### Basic Implementation

-Here’s how to set up a basic painting widget with a simple controller:
+Here's how to set up a basic painting widget with a simple controller:

 ```dart
 import 'package:flutter/material.dart';